How to make Chicken Al Pastor

 • To easily remove seeds from Guajillo peppers: Cut the stems off with kitchen shears, then cut each chili open like a book, then scrape out the seeds.
 After you remove the seeds from your dried guajillo chiles, immediately wash your hands.

 • *Use CANNED Pineapple Juice: Use only CANNED pineapple juice!
 Canned pineapple juice will infuse your chicken with flavor without leaving it mushy if it’s not marinated too long.
-Fresh pineapple juice still contains enzymes that could break down your chicken and is more likely to leave it mushy in a short amount of time.
+Fresh pineapple juice still contains enzymes that could break down your chicken and is more likely to leave it mushy within a short time.

 • Guacamole: You have three options when it comes to guacamole: 1) go simple by picking up store-bought in the deli section; 2) mash avocados with lime juice, garlic powder, onion powder, salt and pepper or 3) go all out with my favorite guacamole recipe made with avocados, lime juice, cilantro, jalapenos, red onions, and juicy tomatoes.